 “We’ve got a live DJ, DJ Jamison, who’s known for going around doing Sky Bar and all the clubs down in Tucson,” Abbott said.
 “Incredible 90s hip-hop.”

 Brian Kachinsky, a professional BMX rider and judge for the USA BMX Freestyle Series, helped score the Tucson leg of the event this year.
-He explained how detailed and challenging the judging process can be.
+He said the process is detailed and challenging.

 Brian Kachinsky (far left) and other judges at the event at Premises Park in Tucson, Ariz., on April 5.